 If you are not satisfied with the response in QLD:

-- You can contact the Queensland Health Rights Commission
+- Contact the Queensland Health Rights Commission

 If you are not satisfied with the response in WA: